 Pay and conditions for the UK’s nursing staff

 Our central Employment Relations department monitors economic and social trends and gathers intelligence on the nursing labour market, including workforce developments.
 As a member of our team this will enable you to negotiate the best possible outcomes for our members and influence the working environment effectively.
 We negotiate with the NHS and other public and private health care employers that recognise the RCN.

 We are responsible for supporting an effective structure for our stewards, safety representatives and learning representatives across the UK; and our learning and development team is responsible for delivering an unrivalled, high quality and externally accredited learning and development pathway for the RCN’s accredited representatives.

 Your work will be challenging, but incredibly rewarding.
 At the forefront of our work with members in need, your support will make all the difference to nurses and health care assistants who are doing their best to care for their patients.
 Each team is different, but you’re guaranteed to be working with some of the most passionate people we’re lucky enough to call our staff.

-Find out why Sharon thinks you should join us in this video, or see more staff testimonials on our Meet our people page.
+Find out why Sharon thinks you should join us in the video below.